Upcoming Scientific Fieldwork: 2017 and Beyond

 POISONED GARDENS?
-Testing soil for lead, Brooklyn, APRIL-MAY 2017
+Testing soil for lead, Brooklyn, JULY-AUG 2017

-HIDDEN PLASTIC Sampling for microbeads, Hudson River, New York coastal waters MID-MAY – EARLY JUNE 2017
+HIDDEN PLASTIC Sampling for microbeads, Hudson River, New York coastal waters JULY 2017 and ONGOING

 Microbeads, tiny plastic spheres commonly used in shampoos, soaps, cleaning supplies and cosmetics, are entering water in vast quantities, possibly endangering aquatic creatures and people who eat them, through their tendency to absorb pesticides and other pollutants.
 By one estimate, New Yorkers alone wash 19 tons down the drain each year—yet no one knows their actual concentrations in nearby waters.
 Using a newly developed method, oceanographer Joaquim Goes and geochemist Beizhan Yan will sample the Hudson River and other nearby waters by small vessel and map microbead quantities, enabling colleagues to undertake experiments to determine their potential effects.
 They believe the beads are more widespread than generally believed, presenting a threat for locally harvested bivalves and human health.
 Related BBC feature / Earth Institute article on microbeads

 RESURRECTED SPRINGS Studies of 1800s spas, Northeast states SUMMER 2017